|Nutrition Facts (per serving)|

 Preheat oven to 350 F. Line a baking pan with foil and lightly coat with cooking spray.

 Cut off tops of peppers and reserve.
 Remove seeds and pith and set peppers aside.

 In a food processor, blend the dry curd cheese until smooth.
 Add Parmesan cheese, eggs, salt, parsley, and garlic.
 Mix until well combined, being careful not to overmix.

 Divide cheese mixture evenly between peppers, pushing it in to fill the entire pepper.

 Replace the tops and place peppers in a single layer on the greased pan.

 Sprinkle with oil and bake for 35 to 45 minutes, or until the cheese is melted and bubbly.

 - If you can't find dry curd cheese, you can make your own farmer's cheese from scratch.
 It's a simple process and the taste is fresh and delicious.
 You'll end up with a cheese that is a quality organic and preservative-free product if the milk you make it with is also organic and has no preservatives or antibiotics.

 About Hungarian Peppers

-Known as lecso in Hungarian, Hungarian tomato-pepper stew combines three of Hungary's favorite ingredients: peppers, tomatoes, and paprika.
-Lecso can be served as an appetizer vegetable side dish, or the main meal itself.
-Many cooks preserve lecso in a water bath to be enjoyed during the winter months.
+Wax peppers are commonly used in other recipes like lecso, a Hungarian tomato-pepper stew that combines three of Hungary's favorite ingredients: peppers, tomatoes, and paprika.
+Lecso can be served as an appetizer, vegetable side dish, or as the main meal itself.